What Lies Beneath

 It really is that simple.

 In recent days, there has been a tentative settlement of the Cruz-Guzman lawsuit; it is not favorable to the segregated charter schools.
 The settlement would have to be approved by the Minnesota Legislature, and the charter schoolers are working hard to see that it doesn’t happen.
+[December 2022 – It didn’t.
+The case remains in litigation and is headed back to the Supreme Court.]

 The Cruz-Guzman settlement and the Page Amendment are fundamentally opposed to each other.
 The settlement is pro-integration, while the Page Amendment is pro-segregation and school privatization with tax money funding.